lonemadmax/haikuwebkit/README.markdown

 These can be given to build-webkit using the --cmakeargs option, or changed later on using "cmake -Dvar=value WebKitBuild/Release".

+### Speeding up the build with llvm lld ###

+If the llvm17_lld package is installed, WebKit will use lld for linking instead of GNU ld.
+This results in a much faster linking step, sometimes saving several minutes off the build time.

 ### Speeding up the build with distcc ###

 You can set the compiler while calling the configure script: